 RealJourneys.co.nz has a similar cruise on Milford Sound $85.00 for Adults as well they offer Over Night Cruises and Fly Over Tours as well as the Kayak trips we mentioned previously.

-To compare Real Journeys full range of Milford Sound Cruise prices – click the link below.
+To compare Real Journeys full range of Milford Sound Cruise Prices – click the link below.

-Especially during the busy season (December to February) the boats fill up very quickly it is important to book your boat trip in advance.
+Especially during the busy season (December to February) the boats fill up very quickly, it is important to book your boat trip in advance.

-Also be aware, this influx of tourists can make the road to Milford quite busy.
+Also, be aware, this influx of tourists can make the road to Milford quite busy.

-The majority of coaches depart from Te Anau between 9am and 10am, and arrive at Mirror Lakes around 10.30am, Knobs Flat at 11am.
+The majority of coaches depart from Te Anau between 9 am and 10 am, and arrive at Mirror Lakes around 10.30am, Knobs Flat at 11 am.

 The Chasm at 12.30pm and Milford Sound for the 1pm cruise.